Met Header

 Central Park Bike Rentals

-Since you're right on the park anyways, you might as well explore it.
+Since you're at the park, you might as well explore it.
 Rent a bike and conquer all the paths, trails, and green spaces of the largest public city park with Central Park Full Day Bike Rentals.

-Where to eat near the Metropolitan Museum of Art?
-What restaurants are near the Metropolitan Museum of Art?
+Where to eat near the Metropolitan Museum of Art

 There are three dining areas in the Museum itself, as well as the seasonal café on the rooftop during the summer.
-However, there are also a number of places to eat close to the Museum.
+However, there are also several places to eat close to the Museum.

-Le Pain Quotidien (Café) 1131 Madison Ave Whether you’re looking for a quick snack, a coffee boost before or after the museum, or just want some light fare, Le Pain Quotidien always has a selection of pastries, salads, and sandwiches, and visitors can decide whether to take the items to go or to stay.
+Le Pain Quotidien (Café) 1131 Madison Ave.
+Whether you’re looking for a quick snack, a coffee boost before or after the museum, or just want some light fare, Le Pain Quotidien always has a selection of pastries, salads, and sandwiches.
+Visitors can decide whether to take the items to go or to eat in.

 Main Building Hours